 - Provide opportunity for review of interaction between the counsellor and his/her clients regarding the nature, direction, and effectiveness of the interventions

 - Assist the counsellor in developing insights regarding how to challenge clients at a deeper lever in order to achieve more successful outcomes

 - Facilitate the counsellor’s self-awareness to ensure the “conscious use of self”

 Supervision sessions are 100% confidential, however by law, I am required to report suspected abuse, and/or safeguard the wellbeing of someone who is deemed to be an imminent danger to themselves and/or others.
 Additionally, I may be required to respond to a subpoena, court order, or if required to testify in court.

-I will not retain documentation of individual supervision sessions or retain any documentation about client cases, however the number of hours of clinical supervision will be recorded.
+I will not retain documentation about client cases that are discussed in clinical supervision sessions, however the number of hours of clinical supervision will be recorded.
 Additionally, if requested, a plan with specifics goals can be developed in collaboration with the counsellor.

 If you are seeking clinical supervision services, please contact me at 705-358-0551 or by email at firstname.lastname@example.org.
 Please note that my full resume is available upon request